-- the final allocation of 142,290 shares to certain employees (managers) on 23 March 2022 under the shareholding plan; - the cancellation of 611,445 shares; - the buyback of 267,000 shares under the share buyback programmes launched in 2022.
+- the final allocation of 251,893 shares to certain employees (managerial staff) on 23 March 2023 under the share ownership plan; - the cancellation of 611,445 shares; - the buyback of 1,217,080 shares under the share buyback programme launched in 2022.

 Verallia decided to launch a share buyback programme and entrusted an investment services provider with a share buyback mandate for a maximum amount of €50 million over a period running from 7 December 2022 to November 2023.
 Verallia intends to cancel all the shares bought back.
-This share buyback programme falls under the delegation of authority granted by the General Meeting of Shareholders on 11 May 2022 under resolution 16.
+This share buyback programme falls under the delegation of authority granted by the General Shareholders' Meeting on 11 May 2022 under resolution 16.